 The growth of online programs gives students and working professionals increased access to master’s degree programs.
-That said, getting into a master’s program — whether online or campus-based — remains competitive and still requires being chosen from a field of highly qualified applicants.
+That said, getting into a master’s program — whether online or campus-based — remains competitive and still requires you to stand out in a field of highly qualified applicants.
 This guide can help you get into grad school by providing an in-depth overview of what to expect during the application process, along with tips and expert advice to improve your chances of getting accepted into your school of choice.

 What Are the Required Components of a Graduate School Application?